SDP-GeoHunt/geo-hunt/README.md

 * Users can take pictures and upload them to the game's server
 * Users can view a list of their active challenges.
 * Users can view the leaderboard to see who has the most points.
+* Users can play in a team in bounties.
-* Users can report inappropriate content.
+* Users can see a map of all the challenges in their current area.

 ## Contributing Guidelines

-Thank you for considering contributing to our private repository!
+Thank you for considering contributing to our project repository!
 To ensure the confidentiality and security of our codebase, we have some guidelines for contributing that we ask you to follow:

 1. Make sure your code follows the project's code style and best practices.